Smithtown NY Accupuncture

 Dietary and lifestyle suggestions may be made to assist in the treatment of your condition.

-Dry needle therapy aims to deactivate trigger points and relieve muscle-related pain by treating muscle tissue.
+Dry needling aims to deactivate trigger points and relieve muscle-related pain by treating muscle tissue.

-A dry needle can be used to treat a variety of musculoskeletal issues, including shoulder, neck, heel, hip, and back pain.
+Dry needling can treat a wide variety of musculoskeletal problems, including shoulder, neck, heel, hip, and back discomfort.

-Our team of experts — medical practitioners, physical therapists, chiropractors, and licensed acupuncturists — work by developing a comprehensive treatment plan tailored uniquely for you.
+Our clinical experts — medical practitioners, physical therapists, chiropractors, and licensed acupuncturists — will develop a comprehensive treatment plan that will eliminate your pain or condition and improve your well-being in more ways than one.